 Effective July 30, 2013, the Company (through its subsidiaries affiliated with China) entered into a collaboration agreement with AstraZeneca for the development and commercialization (but not manufacture) of roxadustat for the treatment of anemia in China ("China Agreement").
-Under the terms of the China Agreement, AstraZeneca paid upfront, non-contingent and non-refundable payments totaling \$28.2 million (such amounts were fully received in 2014).
+Under the terms of the China Agreement, AstraZeneca agreed to pay upfront consideration totaling \$28.2 million (such amounts were fully received in 2014).
 Under the China Agreement, the Company is also eligible to receive from AstraZeneca an aggregate of approximately \$348.5 million in potential milestone payments, comprised of (i) up to \$15.0 million in milestone payments upon achievement of specified regulatory milestone events, and (iii) up to approximately \$187.5 million in milestone payments upon the achievement of specified commercial sales and other events.
 The China Agreement is structured as a 50/50 profit or loss share (as defined) and provides for joint development costs (including capital and equipment costs for construction of the manufacturing plant in China), to be shared equally during the development.
-The aggregate amount of such consideration received through September 30, 2019 totals \$55.2 million.
+The aggregate amount of such consideration received through March 31, 2020 totals \$77.2 million.